-4 predictions for NoSQL technologies in 2016
+4 predictions for NoSQL technologies

 The reason for this growth is that companies are looking for database technologies that offer greater flexibility, scalability and customisation for their applications.